 Inaugural Activities and Discussion Questions

-Spark your students’ creative energy and utilize their thinking caps as you share these fun projects and discussion topics to help them understand and engage in presidential inaugurations past and present.
+Spark your students’ creative energy and utilize their thinking caps as you share these fun inaugural activities and discussion questions to help them understand and engage in presidential inaugurations past and present.

 • Play “Inaugural I Spy”